Mustafa704Kanchwala/PYTHON-Basic-Programs/README.md

 # PYTHON-basic-Programs
-This Repo Contain The Code of basic python priogramming
+This Repo Contain The Code of basic python programming